rya-sge/access-denied/_posts/2023-12-21-lightning-network.md

 #### Channel Liquidity

-- *Description:* The amount of funds available for transactions within a payment channel.
+The amount of funds available for transactions within a payment channel.
 Balancing liquidity is essential for ensuring smooth transaction routing across the Lightning Network.

 *Inbound liquidity*: amount of bitcoin that the user is able to receive over a lightning channel.